matfournier/presentations/purescript-intro.md

 - Or throw caution to the wind and make an app ?

 Homework: check this stuff out.
 Poke around some blogs.
 Look at some tutorials.
+Watch some videos.
+The creator of elm is a great speaker.

 ---